lorenzob123/HMLF/docs/guide/rl.rst

 .. _rl:

 ================================
-Reinforcement Learning Resources
+Hybrid Reinforcement Learning Resources
 ================================

-Stable-Baselines3 assumes that you already understand the basic concepts of Reinforcement Learning (RL).
+HMLF assumes you are familiar with reinforcement learning and in particular with the parametrized action literature

 However, if you want to learn about RL, there are several good resources to get started: